-People keep searching for the online banking format for Yahoo.
+People keep searching for the fake online banking billing format for Yahoo client.

 The goal of this post isn’t to explain the strategies on how this format works to help you in a bigger way to avoid and not lose your money to scams online.